mmistakes/made-mistakes-jekyll/src/_drafts/using-jekyll-2017.md

     permalink  : "/tag/:tag"
 ```

-For category archives I created my own bespoke pages.
+For category archives I created my own bespoke pages since there are only a handful of them.
 Mostly because it was easier to customize them than generating with [Auto-Pages][auto-pages].

 **Step 1:** Create an archive page... let's use my [Articles archive]({{ site.url }}/article/) as an example.
 I like to keep all of my source pages grouped together, so I created `articles.md` and placed it in a [folder named `_pages`]({{ site.url }}{% post_url /articles/2016-02-17-using-jekyll-2016 %}#pages-for-everything-else}).